 If you toss and turn at night, you’re not alone.
-About 70 million Americans suffer with sleeping problems.
+About 70 million Americans suffer from sleeping problems.
 But there are natural ways you can use to ease your way more reliably into relaxing slumber.

 Now the oil that I find most effective for inducing sleep is lavender – but that doesn’t necessarily mean it is the best choice for you.